Skip to content

 Global health security

-Health crises and epidemics occur frequently in fragile countries.
+Health crises and epidemics occur frequently in fragile settings and carry the risk of turning into pandemics and global health emergencies.
 Cordaid supports health systems by training staff to be prepared for outbreaks and sudden demands for personnel and supplies.
+Through our lobby and advocacy efforts, we aim to create political awareness for global health and mobilize support for strong and resilient health systems worldwide.

 With our work on this topic, we contribute to the Sustainable Development Goals of the United Nations: